algrt-hm/gopodder/README.md

 Behaviour:

-- Interactive mode first tries to load podcast titles from `gopodder.sqlite` (`interactive_episodes` table), and you pick by podcast title.
+- Interactive mode first tries to load podcast titles from `gopodder.sqlite` (`interactive_episodes` table), and you pick by podcast title
-- If the DB has no interactive podcast rows yet, it falls back to `$GOPODDIR/gopodder-extra.conf` (one URL per line), and then to manual URL entry.
+- If the DB has no interactive podcast rows yet, it falls back to `$GOPODDIR/gopodder-extra.conf` (one URL per line), and then to manual URL entry
-- Press `m` to enter a URL manually.
+- Press `m` to enter a URL manually
-- When a feed URL is selected in interactive mode, its parsed podcast/episode metadata is written into `interactive_episodes`, so next runs can show that podcast by title.
+- When a feed URL is selected in interactive mode, its parsed podcast/episode metadata is written into `interactive_episodes`, so next runs can show that podcast by title
 - The UI lists episodes (most recent first).
-It starts with the latest 10 and you can press `a` to expand to the full list.
+It starts with the latest 10 and you can press `a` to expand to the full list
+- Episodes already in the `downloads` table are marked with a `✓`.
+Press `d` to toggle hiding downloaded episodes
 - Select episodes with Space, then choose a destination folder.
-Downloads happen immediately and mp3 tags are written (uses `wget` and `eyeD3`).
+Downloads happen immediately and mp3 tags are written (uses `wget` and `eyeD3`)
-- Successful interactive downloads are also recorded in the `downloads` table.
+- Successful interactive downloads are also recorded in the `downloads` table

 Note: the `interactive_episodes` table is populated during feed parsing (`-p` / `-a`); existing `episodes` rows are not backfilled automatically.

 ### To install dependencies

-- MacOS: `brew install eye-d3`
+- MacOS: `brew install eye-d3 wget`
-- Linux (Debian-based): `sudo apt install eyed3`
+- Linux (Debian-based): `sudo apt install eyed3 wget`

 ## Technical